viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 If that replaced code returns some value, we must not care about it.
 The only behaviour we want for the test double is: do nothing.
 It must not be perceived.
 It is only an extra.

 Solution: We want a dummy implementation.
-Just `patch` the class and forget it.
+Just `patch` the class or the function and forget it.
+In our example below we patch the class.

 Tip: pass the `new` argument, to avoid poluting the parameters list for no reason.